rrb211570/WanderlustCafe/README.md

 Currently, I am selling rasmalai, maple taro mochi, curry buns, and fruit tea.
 See [website].

-App is made in MERRN and hosted on AWS Amplify, with server-side requests to AWS Lambda for managing user auth and Stripe integration.
+App is made in MERRN and hosted on AWS Amplify, with server-side requests to AWS Lambda for managing user auth, email list, and Stripe integration.